 When the group comes across their crucial suspect, the challenge then turns to extracting a confession from him.

-This episode features a gripping narrative that will remind you of the strength of familial bonds and will have you in awe at the lengths that people will go to save the ones they love.
+This episode features a gripping narrative that will remind you of the strength of familial bonds and will leave you in awe at the lengths people will go to save the ones they love.

 I strongly recommend this episode because it shows how much can be accomplished when all parties work together.